GopherLoafer/Aeturnis-Alpha/replit.md

-# REST Express Full-Stack Application
+# Blank Slate Development Environment

 ## Overview

-This is a modern full-stack web application built with React (TypeScript) on the frontend and Express.js on the backend.
-The application uses PostgreSQL with Drizzle ORM for data persistence and includes a comprehensive UI component library based on shadcn/ui.
-The project is set up for development on Replit with hot module replacement and modern build tooling.
+This is a minimal full-stack development environment built with React (TypeScript) on the frontend and Express.js on the backend.
+The project provides a clean foundation for building web applications with modern tooling and architecture patterns.

 ## System Architecture